1936: Cagles Come to Hickory Flat

 In addition to the working dairy and educational field trips, Cagle’s Dairy Farm was one of the first in the state of Georgia to have a cornfield maze in 2000.
 A pumpkin patch, hayrides, herding dog demonstrations, haunted attractions and more made the green pastures come alive with families seeking wholesome entertainment.

 Ben and Vicki Fann Cagle now own Cagle’s Family Farm.
-They operate it with brother Levi, and their son, Clayton (named for his great-great grandpappy).
-Clay is the fifth generation of Cagles to farm this land.
+They operate it with their sons, Clayton (named for his great-great grandpappy) and Mica Luke.
+The boys are the fifth generation of Cagles to farm this land.
 It’s no longer a working dairy farm, but maintains a herd of dairy cows and a variety of farm animals.
 The family is innovatively continuing the agri-tourism venue for family fun and education.